back to index

 mesh.RecalculateBounds();

-Vertices map directly from BIM's coordinate space with the handedness correction transform handling left/right-handed conversion.
 Normal recalculation happens once during import because BIM data sometimes lacks normals or has incorrect ones.
-Recalculating ensures consistent lighting across all elements.

 Material baseMaterial = Resources.Load<Material>("Materials/Template_Mtl");